- Benjamin Franklin gets all the credit for discovering electricity, but all he did was establish a link between lightning and electricity.

 While Tesla was busy inventing and distributing alternating current, Heinrich Hertz was performing a series of experiments to understand electromagnetic waves.
 In 1887, he observed the photoelectric effect, a phenomenon in which electrons are emitted when electromagnetic radiation (such as light) hits a material.

-In 1905, Albert Einstein published the ‘law of the photoelectric effects’ advancing the hypothesis that light energy is carried in discrete quantized packets.
+In 1905, Albert Einstein published the ‘law of the photoelectric effects’, advancing the hypothesis that light energy is carried in discrete quantized packets.
 It was a crucial step in the development of quantum mechanics.
 For this work, Einstein was awarded the 1921 Nobel Prize in Physics.

 The photoelectric effect is used in photocells commonly found in solar panels.
-These cells produce a voltage and supply electric current when sunlight (or light with certain wavelengths) shines on them.
+These cells produce a voltage and supply an electric current when sunlight (or light with certain wavelengths) shines on them.

-By the end of 2019, a total of 629 gigawatts of solar power was installed throughout the world.
-The number will increase in the coming years because many countries and territories are shifting to renewable sources to reduce the environmental impact of electricity generation.
+The number will increase in the coming years as many countries and territories shift to renewable sources to reduce the environmental impact of electricity generation.

 And so, it would be wrong to credit only one person for discovering electricity.
 While the idea of electricity existed for thousands of years, when it came time to study it scientifically and commercially, several great minds worked on different subsets of the problem.